Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?: Characters

-Publication
+Media

+Light novel

-Do You Love Your Mom and Her Two-Hit Multi-Target Attacks? began as a light novel series written by Dachima Inaka, with illustrations provided by Pochi Iida.
-It started publication under Japanese publisher Fujimi Shobo's imprint Fujimi Fantasia Bunko, with the first volume released on January 20, 2017, while the last volume was released on April 17, 2020, making a total of 11 volumes published.
-During their panel at Sakura-Con on March 31, 2018, North American publisher Yen Press announced that they had licensed the series for an English version, which was translated by Andrew Cunningham, and released from November 27, 2018 to November 16, 2021.
+The Do You Love Your Mom and Her Two-Hit Multi-Target Attacks? light novel series is written by Dachima Inaka, with illustrations provided by Pochi Iida.
+It started publication under Fujimi Shobo's imprint Fujimi Fantasia Bunko, with the first volume released on January 20, 2017, while the last volume was released on April 17, 2020, making a total of 11 volumes published.
+During their panel at Sakura-Con on March 31, 2018, North American publisher Yen Press announced that they had licensed the series for an English version, which was translated by Andrew Cunningham, and released from November 27, 2018, to November 16, 2021.

 Japanese voice actress Ai Kayano provided the voice of Mamako Oosuki, the titular mother, in a series of promotions for Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?; Kayano would eventually reprise her role in the anime adaptation.
 As part of a promotional campaign for the series, Animate announced that they would give away a 16-page short story booklet to anyone who brought their mother to purchase one of the four winners of the 29th Fantasia Prizes.

-Media

 Manga

-A manga adaptation of Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?, written and illustrated by Meicha, was serialized in Kadokawa Shoten's digital manga magazine Young Ace Up from September 26, 2017 to January 18, 2021.
+A manga adaptation of Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?, written and illustrated by Meicha, was serialized in Kadokawa Shoten's digital manga magazine Young Ace Up from September 26, 2017, to January 18, 2021.
 The series was also serialized on Kadokawa's Comic Walker platform.
-Kadokawa Shoten has compiled the chapters into five individual tankōbon volumes, published from August 25, 2018 to February 4, 2021.
+Kadokawa Shoten has compiled the chapters into five individual tankōbon volumes, published from August 25, 2018, to February 4, 2021.
 The manga is also licensed in North America by Yen Press, with the first volume published on September 3, 2019, while the fifth and final volume was released on January 18, 2022.

 Anime

 An anime television series adaptation was announced at the "Fantasia Bunko Dai Kanshasai 2018" event on October 21, 2018.
 The series was directed by Yoshiaki Iwasaki and written by Deko Akao, with animation by studio J.C.Staff.
 Yohei Yaegashi provided the series' character designs.
 Keiji Inai composed the music.
-It ran for 12 episodes from July 13 to September 28, 2019 on Tokyo MX and other channels.
+It ran for 12 episodes from July 13 to September 28, 2019, on Tokyo MX and other channels.
 (Note: Tokyo MX listed the series premiere at 24:00 on July 12, 2019, which is effectively July 13 at midnight JST.)
 Spira Spica performed the series' opening theme song while Ai Kayano performed the series' ending theme song An additional OVA episode is bundled with the series' sixth Blu-ray volume, which was released on March 25, 2020.
 Aniplex of America has licensed the series.